Twiggecode/Integer-Sequences/README.md

-Alternatively, you can use the following git commands -
+Alternatively, you can use the following git commands:

 1. To clone the repository in your local system use